chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 **Note:** For a production deployment, Nexus needs to be installed as a service, so that it can auto-restart and do other stuffs for more fail-safe operation.
 See instructions [here](https://books.sonatype.com/nexus-book/3.0/reference/install.html#service-windows).
 {: .notice--info}

+Also, to get automated mail alerts, setup the SMTP server in settings.

 #### Nexus and NuGet